Yardley Compact Mirrors History & Heritage

 The vanity set shown above was a boxed set made for Christmas 1937 to commemorate the coronation of George VI.
 It was retailed from the Bond Street flagship store.
 The set has not been used.
 The compact mirror is decorated with champlevé gold and white enamel scrolls.
 The red lid clamp and the blue edge of the box are no accident of design.
 This set was red, white & blue to represent the colours of the flag of Great Britain.

-At this time English lavender was considered superior than that grown in other countries.
+At this time English lavender was considered superior to that grown in other countries.
 However, Yardley did also use French lavender as the traditional lavender growing areas in Surrey were suffering from the expansion of London.
 By the 1930s areas in rural Norfolk were being cultivated for the growth of lavender.
 Perhaps this was a necessity as around this time Yardley had developed its own cultivar of Lavandula angustifolia.

 At the outbreak of World War II on September 1 1939 all British manufacturing concerns were expected to help with the war effort and priorities changed at least until 1945.
 Yardley took out advertisements to explain to the industry how to inform ladies why their favourite toiletries and perfumes were out of stock.